 TIPS & FAQS

-CAN I MAKE VEGAN SODA BREAD?
+MAKE IT VEGAN?
 Yes, simply replace the milk with a non dairy alternative such as soy milk.

-HOW LONG DOES SODA BREAD KEEP?
-Soda bread does not keep as well as yeasted bread and this is precisely why this recipe makes a small loaf.
+HOW LONG DOES THIS BREAD KEEP?
+This quick bread does not keep as well as yeasted bread and this is precisely why this recipe makes a small loaf.

-CAN YOU FREEZE SODA BREAD?
-Yes!
-Wait until the loaf has cooled down completely, slice, wrap and freeze.
-You can toast the slices straight from the freezer – delicious for breakfast or with a bowl of hot soup.
+Your best option is to wait until the loaf has cooled down completely, slice, wrap and freeze.
+You can toast the slices straight from the freezer – delicious for breakfast or with a bowl of hot chicken and vegetable soup.

 NEED TO KNOW